Advertising Standards Authority (United Kingdom): Appeals procedure

 The Independent Reviewer's decision as to whether or not to accept an appeal is final.
 Similarly, the ASA Council's adjudication on a reviewed case is also final.

 Sanctions

 Bad publicity

 The ASA publishes weekly adjudications on its website every Wednesday.
+For social media influencers who routinely fail to clearly disclose when they are advertising, the ASA can publish their details for up to three months and run its own targeted adverts on social media to make users aware of this.

 Copy Advice

 The ASA can order advertisers not to advertise unless the CAP Copy Advice team has seen the advertisement first and allowed the advertisement to go ahead.
 For example, the ASA told French Connection UK Ltd, which makes the FCUK branded clothing, to have all its advertisements pre-vetted by the CAP Copy Advice team.

 CAP Compliance Team

 The CAP Compliance Team is the enforcement arm of the ASA and CAP.
 The Compliance Team works to ensure that advertisers remove their problematic claims.
 The Compliance Team does not report back to complainants, nor does it publish the results of its work.
 However, part of its work does involve contacting media owners and telling them not to take any advertisements from problematic advertisers until the CAP Copy Advice team has pre-vetted the advertisements.